mhallin79/lillen/guides/fridge.md

 Fan level 1 is to be used at ambient temperatures above 32C Fan level 2 is to be used at ambient temperatures above 38C

-> **Please note!** If using LPG gas, it can take up to **20 minutes** before the fridge turns on.
->
-> The refrigerator must be level and will not operate if not parked on a flat surface.

 ## Manual
 Thetford's offical user manual with instructions on how to operate the fridge is